Bamboo isn’t as protective of your blades as wood is, but it’s a close second!

 Make sure you check the label before buying bamboo products.
 Some of them contain glues and formaldehyde that can enter the food you consume.

-- It’s less damaging for blades
+- It’s less damaging to blades

 Although it’s not as gentle on knives as wood, bamboo is still less damaging to knives and their blades than glass or ceramics.